Menu

 Please read with your child a minimum of 3 times a week.

 Your child will receive 2 phonics reading books every 3/4 days.
 These will be at a suitable phonics level for your child.
+Please also use the QR codes sent home with your child for targeted phonics videos for them to watch.

 Your child will also receive a home reading book of their choice each week - this is to be shared with an adult as may have trickier words for your child to decode.